 In reality, confidence isn’t about feeling superior to others, it is simply knowing who you are as an individual and acting upon your values.

-If confidence is your goal, skip the comparison game and focus on improving yourself instead of worrying about what others are doing or how they measure up to you.
+If healthy self-confidence is your goal, skip the comparison game and focus on improving yourself instead of worrying about what others are doing or how they measure up to you.

 Being Confident Isn’t Always Obvious